Azure-Samples/azure-spring-boot-samples/spring-native/storage-blob/README.md

 You can go to [Azure portal](https://ms.portal.azure.com/) in your web browser to check the resources you created.

 ### Export Output to Your Local Environment

+NOTE: If you are building a lightweight container containing a native executable, you can skip this section step.

 Running the command below to export environment values:

 #### Run with Bash